Pavel Francouz: International play

 Francouz was first introduced to the International stage at the Junior level, competing for Czech Republic at the Division I 2008 World U18 Championships in Kazan, Russia.
 As the team's backup he appeared in one game, helping Czech Republic place first in Group A and return to the Top Division for the following year.
 He next featured for the Czechs at the 2010 World Junior Championship.

 Francouz made his senior debut with the Czech Republic, competing in the 2013 World Championship.
 He made two relief appearances for the Czechs in a seventh-place finish.
 He was named to the roster of the 2014 World Championships, however failed to feature in a game before making his first full start at the 2016 World Championships.

 In the 2017 World Championships he shared netminding duties with Petr Mrázek, posting a 3–1 record with a 1.49 goals against and .910 save percentage.
 As an established member of the national team, Francouz was next selected to participate at the 2018 Winter Olympics in PyeongChang, Korea.
 As the first choice, Francouz appeared in every game for the Czech Republic, posting a 4–2 record in helping reach the semi-finals before losing to Russia.
 He was unable to prevent the Czechs suffer a 6–4 defeat in the bronze medal game against Canada on 24 February 2018.

 On 26 April 2018, Francouz was slated to make his fifth tournament appearance with Czech Republic after he was selected for the 2018 World Championships.

 Personal life

-Francouz was born in Plzeň of then Czechoslovakia.
-When he first started playing hockey, Francouz was a defenseman.
+Francouz was born in Plzeň, Czechoslovakia.
+When he first started playing ice hockey, Francouz was a defenceman.
 His first language is Czech, but he also gained English and Russian fluency in high school.
 He holds a pilot license, in which he uses throughout the off-season.

-Francouz and his wife welcomed their first child in April 2019.
+Francouz and his wife have one child.